 We want to know how much it costs to get there.
-So, taking your total cost divided by the number of unique adds to cart gives you cost per add to cart.
+Taking your total cost divided by the number of unique adds to cart gives you cost per add to cart.

 This metric takes into consideration how much it costs to get someone from add to cart to initiating the checkout process.

-Naturally, ROAS forces you to question how much you’re spending and how much return you’re seeing on that spend.
+Naturally, ROAS forces you to question how much you’re spending and how much value — real dollars back — your spend generates.

 While those metrics cover the general bases, for accounts ready to scale, we can get even more tactical.

 The primary dashboard view — Columns — Common Thread Collective uses for our Consolidated Ad Account Structure includes …

 To set that up for yourself, simply copy and paste the following sting after your business_id= in Facebook’s Ad Manager campaign-view URL:

 CR looks at how many people on your site convert into a sale.

 It helps you understand if you’re getting the most out of the traffic that is converting on your ad.

 Improving your CR will help you get more sales from the same amount of traffic.
 When CR is low, you will need to experiment with things like improving your checkout process, introducing new creative into your social-media ads, and especially offer testing.